runtian97/Python-code/README.md

 '6.5'

 ## string methods
-// "title" can be used to capitalize the first alphabet of a string, example: print ("china".title())
+// "title" can be used to capitalize the name, example: print ("china gao".title())
-China
+China Gao